skagankose/ada_fall_2017/index.md

 We also wanted to visualize these findings in a choropleth world map to highlight dispersion granted patents across the countries.
 In PatensView dataset, country names are coded according to the Alpha-2 ISO norm and to be able to draw the map, it is required a .geojson file that maps these country codes into actual locations.
 For this purposes, we used take [this](LINK REQUIRED) .geojson file and customized for our purposes.

 As it can be seen from [Figure 3](#last_year_patents_by_country), there is a very large gap between countries in terms of number of patents and to be able to have a more descriptive choropleth map, we opted for a logarithmic scale.
-The resulting map can be seen in the following screenshot and we served the interactive visualization of this map in [here](html/patents_by_country.html).
+The resulting map can be seen in the following map and we served the interactive visualization of this map in [here](html/patents_by_country.html).

 <a id="patents_by_country"></a>
 ![Image](img/patents_by_country.png)
-*Screenshot 1: The map of Number of Granted Patents in the Last Year*
+*Map 1: Map of Granted Patents in 2016*

 ## 1.4.
 Analysis of Patents belonging to Countries by CPC Categories